 In other words, a general prediction of how favourable the album reviews will be is never once made before a label signs a band.
 They simply don't matter.
 Live shows, not recordings heard free of any context, are what make and break the deal.

 But wait!
 Let's step back into our own shoes now.
 How many of us prefer to discover new music by randomly going out to see unknown bands play live?
 At most, one out of ten of you just raised a hand.
-Many of us rely on recommendations from friends, but that just kicks the question up the road: how do these friends hear about new music?
+Many of us rely on recommendations from friends, but that just kicks the question up the road: How do these friends hear about new music?
 And concert reviews don't tell us much, since they contain more descriptive commentary than qualitative judgment, which is what we're really after.
 We read them to keep up with bands we already like, not those we don't yet know.

 No, with new bands we want album reviews, preferably with the option to see all the various scores aggregated into a single number.
 Any band that has a realistic chance to reach our ears is obviously good enough, yet being bombarded by thousands of them, we count on trusted intermediaries to winnow down the selection even further.
 For most of us, album reviews are the lifeblood of our musical tastes, whether directly or indirectly.
-But you see where this is headed: the most important criterion by which we judge new music is actually completely irrelevant and only tangentially related to the actual decision-making process that brings new music to us!
+But you see where this is headed: The most important criterion by which we judge new music is actually completely irrelevant and only tangentially related to the actual decision-making process that brings new music to us!

 The movie Moneyball, based on Michael Lewis's book of the same name, is about Oakland A's general manager Billy Beane, who led a team with one of the lowest payrolls in the major leagues to a stunning twenty-game winning streak in 2002.
 Beane's strategy was based on sabermetrics, a system of statistical analysis pioneered by Bill James.
 As Peter Brand (based on real-life Paul DePodesta) explains in the movie: